TheCandidStartup/TheCandidStartup.github.io/_drafts/asynchronous-typescript.md

 # Callbacks

-* The original way of exposing asynchronous APIs
-* Part of the JavaScript runtime environment, e.g. browser or NodeJS.
-* Typings for use with TypeScript are straightforward
-* Variety of different styles.
-* `setTimeout`
-  * Simple callback
-* NodeJS `fs.readFile`
-  * Callback passed different values on error and success
-* `XMLHttpRequest`
-  * Create an `XMLHttpRequest`
-  * Configure the request you want to make, e.g. by adding request headers
-  * Define separate `onload` and `onerror` callbacks
-  * Invoke the http request by calling `send()`
-* Synchronous and asynchronous errors handled differently
-  * Errors when configuring `XMLHttpRequest` throw JavaScript `Error` objects
-  * Errors executing the request asynchronously are reported via callback.
-It's up to you if you want to throw an `Error` in response.
+[Callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) are the original way of exposing asynchronous JavaScript runtime APIs.
+There are a variety of different styles.
+For example, `setTimeout` takes a simple callback invoked after a delay with no error handling.
+NodeJS APIs, like `fs.readfile`, use a single callback with separate `err` and `data` parameters.

+At the other end of the scale you have `XMLHttpRequest`.
+You create an `XMLHttpRequest` object, call methods on it to define your request, set separate `onload` and `onerror` callbacks and finally invoke the asynchronous operation by calling `send`.

+There's similarly no uniformity in error handling, even within an API.
+[XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) throws JavaScript `Error` objects for errors when defining the request, includes errors reported by the server in the `status` property accessible once `onload` has been invoked and reports other asynchronous errors via `onerror`.

-* Not all callback based APIs are asynchronous.
+Not all callback based APIs are asynchronous.
 Many, such as [Array.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) are completely synchronous.
 Some APIs invoke the callback synchronously if data is already available and asynchronously if not.
 This can make code very [difficult to reason about](https://blog.izs.me/2013/08/designing-apis-for-asynchrony/).

-* Invoking a sequence of asynchronous operations can easily lead to [callback hell](http://callbackhell.com/).
+Invoking a sequence of asynchronous operations can easily lead to [callback hell](http://callbackhell.com/).

 ```ts
 doSomething(function (result) {